stylo-app/stylo/docs/tutorials/Recover-Account-Polkadotjs.md

 * Notice: The UI maybe variant for different versions, but the functionalities are the same in v4 version.

-## Get the mnemonic phrase and path
+## Get the secret phrase and path

-When creating an account on PolkadotJs, it will give you a mnemonic phrase on the beginning without any key derivation.
+When creating an account on PolkadotJs, it will give you a secret phrase on the beginning without any key derivation.
 You can change it if you click `Advanced creation options` button, here you can specify any path you like, leave it as an empty string if you do not want changes.

 ![Create Account on PolkadotJs Apps](./images/Polkadotjs-Create-Account.png)

-## Recover account with mnemonic phrase
+## Recover account with secret phrase

-On Stylo, each mnemonic phrase represents an account, every account starts with an account, and account could derive infinite accounts from it.
-So firstly let's recover the account from the mnemonic phrase.
+On Stylo, each secret phrase represents an account, every account starts with an account, and account could derive infinite accounts from it.
+So firstly let's recover the account from the secret phrase.

 ![recover the account](./images/Recover-Account.png).